Good news/bad news

 - Do yoga; especially postures that reverse the body: headstand, plow, and shoulder stand; a milder way is to lie on a slant board.

-- Frequently hydrate with moisture mists.
+- Frequently hydrate with organic moisture mists, like our Hydrating Moisture Mist

 - Do seasonal internal cleansings.